 Selecting the right type of surface for each image is a fundamental part of the printing process.
-I prefer working with matte finished papers, since they don’t produce any inconvenient and distracting reflections; allowing you to appreciate the art from any angle and with no need of special lighting.
+I prefer working with the Hahnemühle Matt FineArt Textured line.
+These high quality papers don’t produce any inconvenient and distracting reflections, allowing you to appreciate the art from any angle and with no need of special lighting.

-Another important reason is that these papers enhance the particular aesthetic effect that I want in my printed work.
-Here are some samples of the texture of the papers I use so you have an idea of what to expect.
-You will find the specific paper used for each photo in the Limited Edition image gallery.
+Of course, the most important reason is that these papers enhance the particular aesthetic effect that I want in my printed work.
+Here are some samples of the papers I use so that you have an idea of what they look like.

 William Turner 310 gsm, 88.5% white, 100% cotton